 Annually, the Nomination Committee facilitates a questionnaire aimed at gauging the independence status of each non-Executive Director.
 This is completed by each non-Executive Director and returned to the Committee, which then considers each Director’s independence.
 The Committee feels that the following aspects are important in assessing a non-Executive Director’s independence:

 - whether the Director had been employed in an Executive capacity in the Group in the previous three years;

 - whether the Director had served on the Board for longer than nine years.
 In this case, the Committee considers whether that Director’s independence, judgement and contribution to the Board’s deliberation could be compromised, or may appear to be compromised, by this length of service;

 - whether the Director is a representative of a major shareholder; and

 - whether the proportion of that Director’s shareholding in Massmart (if any) or Director’s fees represent a material part (10% or more) of their wealth or income.

 At least one-third of the non-Executive Directors are required to retire every year and Massmart Executive Directors have elected to also retire on this basis.
 As a result, all Directors retire by rotation at least every three years and are then eligible for re-election.
 In addition, shareholders must ratify the initial appointment of each Director at the first Annual General Meeting following that Director’s appointment.
-As a result of these requirements, at the 27 May 2015 Annual General Meeting Kuseni Dlamini, Phumzile Langeni and JP Suarez retire by rotation; while Shelley Broader, Andy Clarke and Johannes van Lierop will resign, as required by the Memorandum of Incorporation.
+As a result of these requirements, at the 26 May 2016 Annual General Meeting, Chris Seabrooke retires by rotation; while Moses Kgosana and Enrique Ostalé will retire, due to having been appointed during the applicable year.
 Being eligible, they all offer themselves for re-election.

 Board process and evaluation